B9R7M/AICR/README.md

 # AICR (Automatic installation of custom roms)

 AICR is a batch automation script developed to partially simplify the installation of Custom ROMs on devices using Fastboot/Bootloader.
-Depending on the device model, it will not be necessary to manually input commands, as the entire process is carried out automatically.
+Depending on your device, you may not need to enter commands manually, as this part of the process is done automatically.

 ---